omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 bind(x, y, z) <- 1:3
 ```

 and get the same effect.
-We can't *quite* get there because of how R deal with replacement functions, as it would interpret this expression to be, but we can modify the assignment operator to our own infix function `` `%<-%` `` and get
+We can't *quite* get there because of how R deal with replacement functions, as it would interpret this expression to be, but we can modify the assignment operator to our infix function `` `%<-%` `` and get

 ```r
 bind(x, y, z) %<-% 1:3
 ```

-Maybe not the prettiest syntax, but good enough for an example.
-But we can get even more ambitions and have this `bind` function assign to variables based on expressions so
+Maybe not the prettiest syntax, but good enough as an example.
+We can, however, get even more ambitious and have this `bind` function assign to variables based on expressions so

 ```r
 bind(x, y = 2 * x, z = 3 * x) %<-% 2